Phileosopher/toolbox_old/README.md

 Naturally, there are limits to this.
 Refactoring is complicated, and it's often hard to find *precisely* what you want.

-But, on the whole, if I need something to stretch audio or batch compare files, I'd like to know it exists.
+But, on the whole, if I need something to stretch audio or batch compare files, I'd like to know it exists, and often my hard drive can't hold that many terabytes of one-off programs.

 Plus, if you're _not_ the software developer type, there's a very high chance that CLI-based software scares you.
 While a mouse and touchscreen is groovy, sometimes you want to do the same 20,000 computer tasks and typing "del _*.*_ sacares you.